 \subsection{Forecasts for the cosmological parameters}

 In this section, we exhibit the forecast bounds on the cosmological parameters entering the Dieterici model obtained applying the procedure described in Sect. \ref{sec:Meth}.
 We have used the package {\it PymC3} for the generative process (which is based on Eqs.~(\ref{eq:F1})-(\ref{eq:Pde})) imposing flat priors on the free cosmological parameters.
 We summarize our forecast for the cosmological parameters in Table~\ref{tab:Table1}.
 It can be appreciated that BML imposes very tight constraints on the present-day value of dark matter abundance $\Omega_{d m 0}$, on the free parameters of the Dieterici EoS, and on the Hubble constant $H_{0}$.
+Our results about the latter quantity suggest that a unified dark matter - dark energy paradigm pictured according to the Dieterici equation of state, in which the pressure decays exponentially with respect to the energy density, may mitigate the Hubble tension because values $H_0 \in ( 70, \, 72 ) $ km s$^{-1}$ Mpc$^{-1}$ are consistent with WMAP and South Pole Telescope estimates based on Cosmic Microwave Background datasets \cite[p.11]{eleonora}.
 Then, we exhibit in Fig.~\ref{fig:Fig1_0} (left panel) the contour plots of various combinations of the cosmological parameters when the data have been generated in the interval $z \in[0,2.5]$.
 BML imposes tight constraints on the cosmological parameters when we generate the data in the redshift range $z \in[0,5]$ as well.
 In this latter case, we obtain a smaller central value for $\Omega_{d m 0}$.